GreenRednecks/Printer/README.md

 vss = GND, vdd = 5v, v0 = poti against ground, a = resistor to 5v, k = GND

-when usb on the left, display uses pins on top and keypad on the bottom
+when usb on the right, display uses pins on top and keypad on the bottom